vib2810/16662_RobotAutonomy/README.md

    - [Install Nvidia Docker](https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/latest/install-guide.html)
    - (Optional) Add docker to [sudoers](https://docs.docker.com/engine/install/linux-postinstall)\
       Do not forget to logout and login after adding docker to sudoers\
-      If not done, please run all docker commands with a `sudo` prefix
+      If not done, please run all docker commands with a `sudo` prefix.

 - **Setup Frankapy:**\
    Follow instructions from the official [frankapy](https://github.com/iamlab-cmu/frankapy) repository and clone the frankapy repository at `/home/student`